MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-context.md

 // Fetch the members in the current conversation var connector = new ConnectorClient(new Uri(context.Activity.ServiceUrl));
 var teamId = context.Activity.GetChannelData<TeamsChannelData>().Team.Id;
-var members = await connector.Conversations.GetTeamsConversationMembersAsync(teamId);
+var members = await connector.Conversations.GetConversationMembersAsync(teamId);

 // Concatenate information about all members into a string var sb = new StringBuilder();
-foreach (var member in members AsTeamsChannelAccounts()) {
+foreach (var member in members.AsTeamsChannelAccounts()) {
     sb.AppendFormat(
         "GivenName = {0}, TeamsMemberId = {1}",